JonathanBMiller/taf-perl/README.md

 ## Features

-- Simple, template-based test suite structure
+- Simple, perl module test suite structure
 - Easily extendable for custom test needs
 - Starter scripts and examples included
 - MIT Licensed for open-source use
+- Has a section for adding code to build client software
+- Has a section for adding code for backend setup (docserv, database)
 - Good for client(s) to backend testing

 ### Possible Extensions